Scroll to content

 :

 Wednesday and Thursday afternoons are our designated PE sessions.
 Children are expected to wear the correct PE Kit to school on these days.
-On Thursdays the Year 4 cohort will be going swimming in their PE lesson, whilst our Year 5s will be following a Basketball unit of work, where we shall be learning how to dribble, defend and shoot.
-The focus for both Year 4 & 5 cohorts this half term in the Wednesday session is gymnastics - above and below.
+On Thursdays the Year 4 cohort will be going swimming in their PE lesson, whilst our Year 5s will be following an athletics unit of work.
+The focus for both Year 4 & 5 cohorts this half term in the Wednesday session is Cricket - where we shall be learning to develop our throwing, catching, striking and fielding skills.

 Reading